eulerianKnight/mlops_session/Notes/1_fundamentals_of_data_engineering.md

-# Fundamental of Data Engineering
+# Fundamentals of Data Engineering

 ## What is Data Engineering?